 With the pre-trial risk assessment tools now being used (experimented with), this gives judges more power than ever to keep defendants behind bars.
 Regardless if a software program relays a suspect is a low-risk, the judge can decide not to let him out on bail.
 This could become a real danger for everyone as we are finding our government isn't so dependable (honest).

 Many states around the country are striving for bail reform after New Jersey and New Mexico recently launched their new programs.
-But how safe is it to release questionable defendants on supervised release only?
+But how safe is it to release questionable defendants on SOR only?

 The Criminal Justice Committee Pretrial Release Session was held in January of this year.
 Watch the video or read the transcription to learn what was discussed during the meeting.